ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-The Federation `@requires(fields: "first second")` directive is supported as an alias of the type merging counterpart.
-Other Federation directives are ignored as their behaviors are implicit within type merging:
+The field set syntax `@computed(fields: "first second")` directive is supported as an alias of the Apollo Federation `@computed` counterpart.
+Counterparts of the other Federation directives are as follows:

 - `@key`: type merging is fully decentralized with no concept of an "origin" service.
 Required field selections are resolved from any number of services guided entirely by availability.
+The closest thing to a key is the type-wide selection set within the merged type configuration.
-- `@external`: type merging expects that types only implement fields they provide.
+- `@external`: similarly, type merging expects types to only implement fields they provide.
-- `@provides`: type merging automatically selects as many requested fields as possible from as few services as possible.
+- `@provides`: type merging implicitly handles multiple services implementing the same fields and automatically selects as many requested fields as possible from as few services as possible.
 Sub-objects available within a visited service are automatically selected.

 ## Custom merge resolvers